-Head lice lay eggs (called nits) by gluing them to the hair shafts near the scalp.
-These are six legged parasites that spend their entire life on the human head.
-Since they exist only to mate, feed and lay eggs their nits are adapted well for survival.
+Head lice lay eggs (called nits) by gluing them to the hair shaft near the scalp.
+They are six legged parasites that spend their entire life on the human head.
+Since they exist only to mate, feed and lay eggs, their nits are well adapted for survival.
 Nits are cemented to the base of the hair shaft so the heat from the scalp will offer the warmth they need to incubate and hatch.
 This is much like why a chicken sits on her eggs.
-When the nit hatches it is also convenient that it is very near the scalp to have it’s first meal…they live on human blood for their entire nourishment.
+When the nit hatches it is also convenient that it is very near the scalp to have its first meal…they live on human scalp blood for their only nourishment.

 Nits take 7-10 days to hatch.
-The nit itself will grow in size as it matures until it hatches.
-Once hatched the baby louse is called a Nymph and its looks will not ever change through it’s life cycle…only it’s size.
-Nymphs mature into adults about 9-12 days after hatching from the nit.
+The nymph inside will grow in size as it matures until it hatches.
+Once hatched, the baby louse is called a Nymph, and its looks will not ever change through its life cycle…only its size.
+Nymphs mature into adults approximately 9-12 days after hatching from the nit.

 Evidence of head lice does not indicate dirty or un-kept personal hygiene-lice actually prefer clean hair to dirty hair.
 Lice claws work best on clean hair because they can grab and go without slipping on a more oily hair shaft.